 A living will can serve in many different situations.
 However, it is mostly used for people experiencing terminal illness or advanced age to plan for palliative care.

-However, many younger, healthier individuals also create a living wills as part of their estate planning process.
+However, young adult also create a living wills as part of their estate planning process.
 This allows them to plan for any future injury or illnesses that could cause life-threatening complications.

 If there is no living will, medical decisions when the patient is unconscious will normally be left to the person’s spouse or another close member of their family.
 If you have left no clear instructions on your desires, they will be empowered to make these potentially life-saving choices for you.